albirrkarim/mozilla-hubs-installation-detailed/README.md

 ## 1.3 Spoke

-In here you can create / edit the scenes / buildings whatever you call it.
+In here you can create/edit the scenes/buildings whatever you call it.

 ### 1.3.1 Clone